 Zebras are actually quite succesful at escaping predators, and the stripes could be one reason for it, as was just explained.
 Lions seem to prefer zebra over many other prey species, but rarely succeed at catching one.
 This is why you often see zebras with big scars on their backside from failed lion attacks.
 Catching zebras poses a great risk to any predator, as a kick to the head can be lethal.
 If a zebra manages to get some good kicks in on a potential attacker, the hunter might think twice before continuing the chase.

-The plains zebra is common throughout its range and listed as least concern on the IUCN Red List.
+The plains zebra is common throughout most of its now reduced range.
+It is listed as near threatened on the IUCN Red List.
 It is divided into six different subspecies.
 Apart from the quagga (E. q. quagga), which is extinct, no subspecies are under immediate threat, although northern populations see a slight decline due to civil unrest and conflicts.
 In heavy war-thorn areas, populations have gone extinct.
-Today the only threat is poaching in the northern range and habitat loss in the southern.
-Since it is common in many protected areas and in good numbers, there seems to be no reason for a change in status yet.
+The main threats are poaching in the northern range and habitat loss in the southern.

 The extinct quagga was originally thought to be a different species, as it only has stripes on the front part of its body, with the rest of the coat being a dark brown.
 Recent genetic studies has shown the quagga to be a subspecies of the plains zebra.
 It was also the very first described zebra species, which is why, due to rules in taxonomy and the recent genetic findings, the latin name for plains zebra changed to quagga from burchellii.
 Because of the close genetic relationship there is now an ongoing breeding program to try to breed the quagga back to life using plain zebras with similar physical traits.
 The last quagga died in the wild in 1878 due to over hunting by the South African Dutch settlers, and the last captive animal died in Amsterdam on August 12th, 1883.